GridexX/2PC-Go/README.md

 # 2PC-Go

-This simple POC? show how to implement a 2PC protocol in Go.
+This simple POC show how to implement a 2PC protocol in Go.

 It is used to determine if a transaction can be committed or not.